enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/tutorials/3_easier_casting.md

 ;;;;;

-Spells can actually be inscribed onto *any* item, though only scrolls and mirrors let you directly edit them.
+Spells can actually be inscribed onto *any* item, though only Scrolls and Mirrors let you directly edit them.

 Writing a spell to an item can be done by using [Notulist's Ploy](^trickster:tricks/basic#4).